I’m Nick Gray. Most people know me as the Founder of Museum Hack.

 In high school, I started a web hosting company called vs3 Web Services.

 I got really lucky: if you searched on Yahoo! for the phrase “cheap web hosting,” my page was the first one to show up.
 That success helped pay for my college.

 I went to Wake Forest University in North Carolina.
-I was a member of the Lilting Banshees Comedy Troupe and I was a Presidential Scholar in Entrepreneurship.
+I was a Presidential Scholar in Entrepreneurship and member of the Lilting Banshees Comedy Troupe.

 One project that I worked on in college got a lot of press: BuddyGopher was like a blog for away messages on AOL Instant Messenger.
 We had thousands of daily users and full-page features in USA Today, the Washington Post, and more.